MoniPar/reclaimed-treasures/README.md

 - [#7](https://github.com/MoniPar/reclaimed-treasures/issues/7) As a user, I can register for an account, so that I have access to other features of the website.
 - [#8](https://github.com/MoniPar/reclaimed-treasures/issues/8) As a user, I can check my emails for a registration confirmation email, so that I can verify that my registration was successful.
-- [#9](https://github.com/MoniPar/reclaimed-treasures/issues/9) As a User, I can login and logout from my account, so that I can access my account's information and keep my information secure.
+- [#9](https://github.com/MoniPar/reclaimed-treasures/issues/9) As a Registered User, I can login and logout from my account, so that I can access my account's information and keep my information secure.
-- [#10](https://github.com/MoniPar/reclaimed-treasures/issues/10) As a User, I can reset my password, so that I can recover access to my account if I forget my password.
+- [#10](https://github.com/MoniPar/reclaimed-treasures/issues/10) As a Registered User, I can reset my password, so that I can recover access to my account if I forget my password.

 - [#11](https://github.com/MoniPar/reclaimed-treasures/issues/11) As a User, I can land on the homepage of the site, so that I can learn more about the business and the types of products they sell.
 - [#12](https://github.com/MoniPar/reclaimed-treasures/issues/12) As a User, I can view the logo and the links in the navigation bar, so that I can easily navigate to other pages of the site.
 - [#13](https://github.com/MoniPar/reclaimed-treasures/issues/13) As a User, I can access contact details, social and developer links across all pages, so that I can follow/contact the business owner and the website creator.
-- [#15](https://github.com/MoniPar/reclaimed-treasures/issues/15) As a User, I can find out more about the artist/business owner, so that I can decide if I want to deal with them or not.
+- [#15](https://github.com/MoniPar/reclaimed-treasures/issues/15) As a User, I can learn more about the business, so that I can decide if I want to purchase from them or not.
 - [#17](https://github.com/MoniPar/reclaimed-treasures/issues/17) As a User, I can quickly write a message to the business owner using the contact form, so that I can ask questions or give feedback.
 - [#18](https://github.com/MoniPar/reclaimed-treasures/issues/18) As a User, I can sign up to the newsletter, so that I keep updated on the latest products, offers and pop up stalls.
-- [#19](https://github.com/MoniPar/reclaimed-treasures/issues/19) As a User, I can connect with my social media account, so that I can easily create an account.
+- [#19](https://github.com/MoniPar/reclaimed-treasures/issues/19) As a User, I can connect with my social media account, so that I can easily create an account. - Not Completed

-- [#24](https://github.com/MoniPar/reclaimed-treasures/issues/24) As a Customer, I can view a list of products, so that I can select some to purchase.
+- [#24](https://github.com/MoniPar/reclaimed-treasures/issues/24) As a User, I can view a list of products, so that I can select some to purchase.
-- [#25](https://github.com/MoniPar/reclaimed-treasures/issues/25) As a Customer, I can view individual product details, so that I can identify more information about the product.
+- [#25](https://github.com/MoniPar/reclaimed-treasures/issues/25) As a User, I can view individual product details, so that I can identify more information about the product.
-- [#26](https://github.com/MoniPar/reclaimed-treasures/issues/26) As a Customer, I can search for a specific product or view a category of products, so that I can quickly find products I'm interested in.
+- [#26](https://github.com/MoniPar/reclaimed-treasures/issues/26) As a User, I can search for a specific product or view a category of products, so that I can quickly find products I'm interested in.
-- [#27](https://github.com/MoniPar/reclaimed-treasures/issues/27) As a Customer, I can sort the list of available products, so that I can easily identify the best rated and best priced categorically sorted products.
+- [#27](https://github.com/MoniPar/reclaimed-treasures/issues/27) As a User, I can sort the list of available products, so that I can easily identify the best rated and best priced categorically sorted products.

 - [#29](https://github.com/MoniPar/reclaimed-treasures/issues/29) As a customer, I can access my basket, so that I can review items before I purchase them.
 - [#31](https://github.com/MoniPar/reclaimed-treasures/issues/31) As a customer, I can add items and identify their total cost in the basket, so that I know how much I'm spending.
 - [#33](https://github.com/MoniPar/reclaimed-treasures/issues/33) As a Customer, I can update the quantity of each item in my basket, so that I can easily make changes to my order before checkout.
 - [#34](https://github.com/MoniPar/reclaimed-treasures/issues/34) As a User, I can see real-time notifications as I interact with the website, so that I can have a better experience.

 - [#36](https://github.com/MoniPar/reclaimed-treasures/issues/36) As a Customer, I can confirm my items and total cost in the checkout page, so that I can continue to enter the required information to complete my order.
 - [#38](https://github.com/MoniPar/reclaimed-treasures/issues/38) As a Customer, I can easily enter my payment information, so that I can checkout quickly and efficiently.
 - [#39](https://github.com/MoniPar/reclaimed-treasures/issues/39) As a Customer, I can view an order confirmation after checkout, so that I can confirm that my order was successful.

-- [#42](https://github.com/MoniPar/reclaimed-treasures/issues/42) As a Customer, I can have a personalised user profile, so that I can save my payment info and view my order history and confirmations.
+- [#42](https://github.com/MoniPar/reclaimed-treasures/issues/42) As a Registered Customer, I can have a personal user profile, so that I can save my payment info and view my order history and confirmations.
-- [#43](https://github.com/MoniPar/reclaimed-treasures/issues/43) As a Customer, I can edit personal information on my profile, so that I can use the correct details when processing future orders.
+- [#43](https://github.com/MoniPar/reclaimed-treasures/issues/43) As a Registered Customer, I can edit personal information on my profile, so that I can use the correct details when processing future orders.
 - [#44](https://github.com/MoniPar/reclaimed-treasures/issues/44) As a Customer, I can receive an email confirmation after checking out, so that I can keep the confirmation of the transaction for my records.

-- [#46](https://github.com/MoniPar/reclaimed-treasures/issues/46) As a Customer, I can check products' ratings and reviews and submit my own, so that I can make up my mind if I want to purchase the product and provide feedback on products purchased.
+- [#46](https://github.com/MoniPar/reclaimed-treasures/issues/46) As a User, I can check products' ratings and reviews, so that I can make up my mind if I want to purchase the product.
+- [#46](https://github.com/MoniPar/reclaimed-treasures/issues/46) As a Registered User, I can add a review, so that I can submit my feedback on the product.
-- [#48](https://github.com/MoniPar/reclaimed-treasures/issues/48) As a Customer, I can edit and delete my reviews, so that I have the ability to correct any mistakes I make.
+- [#48](https://github.com/MoniPar/reclaimed-treasures/issues/48) As a Registered Customer, I can edit and delete my reviews, so that I have the ability to correct any mistakes I make.

 - [#47](https://github.com/MoniPar/reclaimed-treasures/issues/47) As a User, I can navigate to the About page, so that I can learn more about the shop owner.
-- [#52](https://github.com/MoniPar/reclaimed-treasures/issues/52) As a User, I can easily navigate back to the top of the page with one click, so that I can easily access other parts of the website.
+- [#52](https://github.com/MoniPar/reclaimed-treasures/issues/52) As a User, I can easily navigate back to the top of the page with one click, so that I can easily access other parts of the website. - Not Completed

 The following User Stories were used to implement features which make the website run more smoothly and give the user a better experience using the website.
 Some are made from the Business owner's or Developer's perspective.
 Stories concerned with setting up and other developer tasks were left out from this list.
 Due to time lost with Code Anywhere technical issues, it was decided to leave the Product Management Interface and the Featured Products on Home page out.
 These were placed in the backlog for future iterations.

 - [#14](https://github.com/MoniPar/reclaimed-treasures/issues/14) As a business owner, I can have a banner with a CTA clearly visible on the landing page, so that users are encouraged to access the shop and view/buy products.
 - [#16](https://github.com/MoniPar/reclaimed-treasures/issues/16) As a business owner, I can choose which products to feature on the landing page, so that users are encouraged to check them out.
+- [#20](https://github.com/MoniPar/reclaimed-treasures/issues/20) As a Shop Owner, I can use the Admin interface to add, update, view and delete products so that I can populate the online shop.
-- [#21](https://github.com/MoniPar/reclaimed-treasures/issues/21) As a store owner, I can add a product, so that I can add new items to my store.
+- [#21](https://github.com/MoniPar/reclaimed-treasures/issues/21) As a store owner, I can add a product via the UI, so that I can add new items to my store.
-- [#22](https://github.com/MoniPar/reclaimed-treasures/issues/22) As a store owner, I can edit/update a product, so that I can change the product price, description, image and other product criteria.
+- [#22](https://github.com/MoniPar/reclaimed-treasures/issues/22) As a store owner, I can edit/update a product via the UI, so that I can change the product price, description, image and other product criteria.
-- [#23](https://github.com/MoniPar/reclaimed-treasures/issues/23) As a store owner, I can delete a product, so that remove items that are no longer on sale.
+- [#23](https://github.com/MoniPar/reclaimed-treasures/issues/23) As a store owner, I can delete a product via the UI, so that remove items that are no longer on sale.

 - [#32](https://github.com/MoniPar/reclaimed-treasures/issues/32) As a developer, I can add functionality with the plus (+) and minus (-) buttons to the quantity selector, so that the user has a better experience adding products to their basket on mobile.
-- [#40](https://github.com/MoniPar/reclaimed-treasures/issues/40) As a Developer, I can make sure that customers can confidently provide the information required safely and securely, so that they can have a positive experience on the site.
+- [#40](https://github.com/MoniPar/reclaimed-treasures/issues/40) As a developer, I can make sure that customers can confidently provide the information required safely and securely, so that they can have a positive experience on the site.

-- [#41](https://github.com/MoniPar/reclaimed-treasures/issues/41) As a Developer, I can decrement stock on payment success, so that I can add functionality when item becomes out of stock.
+- [#41](https://github.com/MoniPar/reclaimed-treasures/issues/41) As a developer, I can decrement stock on payment success, so that I can add functionality when item becomes out of stock.
 - [#50](https://github.com/MoniPar/reclaimed-treasures/issues/50) As a Business Owner, I can have my Business Facebook page linked with my website, so that I can connect and interact with my customers directly and potentially extend my reach through posts and other content creation.
 - [#51](https://github.com/MoniPar/reclaimed-treasures/issues/51) As a Developer, I can add metadata, a sitemap and robots.txt file, so that the website can be found and ranked by search engines.
 - [#55](https://github.com/MoniPar/reclaimed-treasures/issues/55) As a Developer, I can build custom error pages, so that the user remains on the site and has a way to get back to the homepage or access navigation.